civilisation

 Legal/Scriptural Dharma

-Dharma as set out in classical texts and traditions — including norms and injunctions found in scriptural literature.
+Dharma as set out in classical texts and traditions — including norms and injunctions found in scriptural Literature.

 3. Core Principles of Dharma